I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntdd8042/ne-ntdd8042--keyboard-scan-state.md

 ## -remarks
 <p>This enumeration type is used as input to an optional <a href="https://msdn.microsoft.com/0feca7de-aa80-4d1e-a5fc-901c18169649">KbFilter_IsrHook</a> routine, which can be supplied by a vendor-supplied keyboard filter driver.</p>

-<p>This enumeration type is used as input to an optional <a href="https://msdn.microsoft.com/0feca7de-aa80-4d1e-a5fc-901c18169649">KbFilter_IsrHook</a> routine, which can be supplied by a vendor-supplied keyboard filter driver.</p>

-<p>This enumeration type is used as input to an optional <a href="https://msdn.microsoft.com/0feca7de-aa80-4d1e-a5fc-901c18169649">KbFilter_IsrHook</a> routine, which can be supplied by a vendor-supplied keyboard filter driver.</p>

 ## -requirements
 <table>
 <tr>